coder/docs/setup/kubernetes/k3s.md

 Before proceeding, please make sure that you have the following:

 1. **Ubuntu 20.04 machine**: This can be a bare metal or virtual machine.
-For cloud compute, AWS EC2, GCP Compute Engine, Azure VMs, Vultr, or DigitalOcean all work.
+For cloud compute, AWS EC2, GCP Compute Engine, Azure VMs, Vultr, DigitalOcean work well.
 Make sure the machine specs satisfies Coder's [resource requirements](../requirements.md)
 1. Network policy exposting ports 22, 80, 443, and 5522 (alternative SSH port)
 1. The following software installed on the machine: